Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 And the *shower.* God, the shower.
 And the ***kitchen—!***

-It was perfect, but after spending years living packed in like canned fish in room smaller than their new bedroom, the transition was...she’d need time to adapt.
+It was perfect, but after spending years living packed in like canned fish in room smaller than their new bedroom, the transition was... she’d need time to adapt.

 And it had *privacy.* A quirk of the local terrain and architecture meant that there were very few angles indeed from which an outside observer might see in, and they’d mirrored the external windows for good measure.
 She didn’t bother to dress after her shower, just dried herself off, dried and brushed her hair, slipped on a pair of briefs and trotted downstairs to explore what morning felt like in her new home.